gsudre/lab_notes/023-poster_suggestions_form_Philip.md

   related to multiple comparison corrections.
 Now we have those figured out.
 * How do the baseline results compared to these change results?
 Use our family papers as foundation for it...
 * What do you make of those opposing direction i the uncinate result?
-It highlights the dissociability of two different pathophysiological processes.
-  We know from previous studies that the driving course of changes in inattention and HI only overlap at about 50% of genes.
-Here we are focusing on the association of heritable regions, so it's plausible that they would behave differently.
+  1. In our data the rate of change of inattention and hI are not associated- likely reflecting independent, underlying processes
+  2. Additionally, twin studies show that change in inattention and change in HI are only partly genetically correlated-  that is, they have a largely independent genomic underpinnings.
+And in this study we are examining correlations with heritable, genetically driven. change in white matter.
 * What kind of other support do we need?
 I know that Dr. Shaw's tenure package is likely to include a dedicated clinician and more specialized genomic support.
 This will allow me to focus more on the neuroimaging, and more